andrakis/node-lithp/README.md

 It also borrows from Erlang, in that it supports the following constructs:

-	* Tuples: {val1, val2, ...}     (tuple val1 val2 ...)
+	* Tuples:                       {val1, val2, ...}
+	* Atoms:                        lowercase-Start-Is-Atom
-	* Atoms: lowercase-is-atom      (atom lowercase-is-atom)
+	* Quoted Atoms:                 'A quoted atom'
-	* Variables always start with an uppercase letter
+	* Variables:                    StartWithUpperCase

 However, features such as destructive assignment are present, which differs from Erlang.